DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/use-report-parameters/parameters-overview.md

     * **Static List**

-		A static list of values.
-Provide a description for each value that is displayed in Print Preview.
+		A static list of predefined values.
+Provide a description for each value.

 		![](../../../../images/eurd-web-parameters-static-values.png)

 	* **Dynamic List**

-		Specify a data source, data adapter, and data member for the parameter values storage. **Value Member** defines the data field that provides the parameter's values. **Display Member** defines the data field that stores values displayed in Print Preview.
+		A predefined list of values retrieved from the specified data source. **Value Member** defines the data field that provides the parameter's values. **Display Member** defines the data field that stores values displayed in the parameter's editor.

 		![](../../../../images/eurd-web-parameters-dynamic-values.png)

-		If the data member's value type does not match the parameter type, the validation rejects the value in Print Preview.
+		If the data member's value type does not match the parameter type, the validation rejects the value.

         You can specify the **Filter String** property to filter the list of values and implement [cascading parameters](multi-value-and-cascading-parameters.md#cascading-parameters).